 Fatty Arbuckle’s was one of the largest casual dining chains in Britain during the 1990s.

-A second restaurant was opened in Bournemouth in 1985.
-After Shotton and Turner met Adrian Lee and his wife, they offered them the job of running the Bournemouth outlet.
-Within three years, Lee was managing director of Arbuckle’s.
+A second Fatty Arbuckle’s restaurant was opened in Bournemouth in 1985.
+Adrian Lee and his wife were appointed managers of the Bournemouth restaurant.

 Each new Arbuckle’s outlet proved an immediate success.
 Franchise outlets were opened from 1991, which allowed the chain to rapidly expand to 22 restaurants by 1995.
 Arbuckle’s was the largest American-style restaurant chain in Britain by 1997, with 42 outlets.

 Arbuckle’s, with its focus on beef burgers and steaks, was hit hard when a BSE-epidemic struck Britain in 1996.
 70 percent of its sales had been burgers.
 Pete Shotton sold his majority stake in the business to the turnaround experts, Alchemy Partners, for £5 million.

 Alchemy was widely credited with reviving the fortunes of Arbuckle’s.
 More profitable leisure park sites were pursued over high street locations, and the chain peaked with 58 restaurants by 1999.
 “Fatty” was dropped from the name from 2000 in order to appeal to health-conscious diners.

 The brand and ten outlets were acquired by the Noble House Group, headed by investor Robert Breare (1953 – 2013), for a rumoured £1 million.
 Breare was charismatic; a hyperactive, shambolic and disorganised man, who enjoyed living the good life.
-He was adept at acquiring companies, but not so skilled at managing them.
+He was adept at acquiring companies, but lacked managerial skill.

 The ten remaining outlets were closed down in 2006.
 Two former managers acquired the rights to the name and opened a revamped Arbuckle’s at Downham Market in Norfolk from 2008.

-The American-style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have closed down.
+The American-style restaurant is still represented in Britain by TGI Friday’s, Frankie & Benny’s and Chiquito (Tex-Mex), but other American-style restaurant chains such as Henry J Bean’s and Old Orleans have since closed down.